espressif/esp-faq/docs/en/software-framework/peripherals/uart.rst

   - Since the RXD of UART1 is occupied, UART1 cannot be used to communicate with other chips, but the TXD pin of UART1 can be used to output logs.
   - ESP8266 can only communicate with other chips by swapping CTS and RTS pins of UART0.
 It will be invalid to configure GPIO4 and GPIO5.
-  - ESP8266 can communicate with other chips by calling "uart_enable_swap()" to swap the CTS and RTS pins of UART0 to MTCK (IO13) and MTDO (IO15).
-After this, ESP8266 can communicate with other chips via GPIO13 (TXD) and GPIO15 (RXD).
+  - ESP8266 can communicate with other chips by calling the ``uart_enable_swap()`` function, swapping the CTS and RTS pins of UART0 for MTCK (IO13) and MTDO (IO15) pins.
+After the pin swap, ESP8266 can use GPIO13 (TXD) and GPIO15 (RXD) to communicate with other chips via UART.

 ---------------------